-- A description of fishery activities (including traditional, existing and potential commercial, recreational and Indigenous/subsistence and foreign fisheries) in the Study Area; - Consideration of underutilized species and species under moratoria that may be found in the Study Area as determined by analyses of past DFO research surveys and Industry GEAC survey data, with emphasis on those species being considered for future potential fishers, and species under moratoria; - Traditional historical fishing activity, including abundance data for certain species in this area, prior to the severe decline of many fish species (e.g., a general overview of survey results and fishing patterns in the survey areas for the last 20 years); - An analysis of the effects of Project operations and accidental events upon the foregoing.
-The analysis should include consideration of recent scientific literature on effects of CSEM activity, including identified data gaps; - Fisheries liaison/interaction policies and procedures; - Program(s) for compensation of affected parties, including fisheries interests, for accidental damage resulting from project activities; - Means by which adverse effects upon commercial fisheries may be mitigated through design and/or operational procedures; and - Environmental effects due to the Project, including cumulative effects.
+- A description of fishery activities (including traditional, existing and potential commercial, recreational and Indigenous/subsistence and foreign fisheries) in the Study Area; - Consideration of underutilized species and species under moratoria that may be found in the Study Area as determined by analyses of past DFO research surveys and Industry

+- Groundfish Enterprise Allocation Council survey data, with emphasis on those species being considered for future potential fishers, and species under moratoria; - Traditional historical fishing activity, including abundance data for certain species in this area, prior to the severe decline of many fish species (e.g., a general overview of survey results and fishing patterns in the survey areas for the last 20 years); - An analysis of the effects of Project operations and accidental events upon the foregoing.
+The analysis should include consideration of recent scientific literature on effects of seismic activity, including identified data gaps; - Fisheries liaison/interaction policies and procedures; - Program(s) for compensation of affected parties, including fisheries interests, for accidental damage resulting from project activities; - Means by which adverse effects upon commercial fisheries may be mitigated through design and/or operational procedures; and - Environmental effects due to the Project, including cumulative effects.

-5.2.12 Accidental Events
+5.2.10 Accidental Events

-- Environmental effects of any accidental events arising from accidental releases from the CSEM and support vessels.
+- Discussion on the potential for spill events. - Environmental effects of any accidental events arising from the use of streamers and OBNs or accidental releases from the seismic and/or support vessels (e.g., loss of product from streamers).
 Cumulative effects in consideration of other oil pollution events (e.g., illegal bilge disposal) should be included. - Mitigations to reduce or prevent such events from occurring. - Contingency plans to be implemented in the event of an accidental release.